aozkirli/Large-scale-mega-analysis-on-serial-dependence/readMe.txt

 This repository contains the standardized datasets from 22 studies (standardized versions, please refer to the relevant studies for raw data) as well as preprocessing and analysis codes to reproduce the results and figures in the manuscript:

-“Large-scale mega-analysis reveals detrimental effects of serial dependence on perceptual decision-making”
+“Large-scale mega-analysis indicates that serial dependence deteriorates perceptual decision-making”

 by Ozkirli, Chetverikov and Pascucci (2025) in Nature Human Behavior.